Asqar Beisenbaev: Political career

 In 1998, he was appointed as the Äkim of Tulkibas District.
-He served the post until becoming the member of the Mazhilis in 2001.
-After being reelected in 2004 from the 59th constituency of South Kazakhstan Region as Auyl party member, Beisenbaev served as a member of the Committee on Agrarian Issues of the Mazhilis, member of the parliament group on Otbasy Population and Development until 5 May 2008.
+He served the post until becoming the member of the Mäjilis in 2001.
+After being reelected in 2004 from the 59th constituency of South Kazakhstan Region as Auyl party member, Beisenbaev served as a member of the Committee on Agrarian Issues of the Mäjilis, member of the parliament group on Otbasy Population and Development until 5 May 2008.

 From 29 April to August 2008, Beisenbaev was the Head of the Representative Office of the President in the Parliament.

-On 26 August 2013, he was appointed as a member of the Senate of Kazakhstan where he was elected its Deputy Chair on 3 September 2013.
-Beisenbaev served as the Deputy Chair until he was replaced by Bektas Beknazarov on 16 September 2016.
+On 26 August 2013, he was appointed as a member of the Senate of Kazakhstan where he was elected its deputy chairman on 3 September 2013.
+Beisenbaev served as the deputy chairman until he was replaced by Bektas Beknazarov on 16 September 2016.
 From 2017, Beisenbaev was the Chairman of the Committee on Economic Policy, Innovative Development and Entrepreneurship of the Senate.

 On 12 August 2019, he was relieved from his post as a Senator and was appointed as a Kazakh Ambassador to Belarus.